 6. Devise a system for manual payments

 While it can be a good idea to autopay as much as you can, you may not be able to pay everything automatically — or you may not want to.
-So for those bills you pay manually, you can set up a separate system.
+For those bills you pay manually, you can set up a separate system.

 - Pay your bills immediately.
 If you take this approach, the goal is to pay the bill right away.
 You can go online and make a payment as soon as your statement posts or bill arrives — or you can sit down and write the check, put it in an envelope and drop it in the mail the next time you go out.